formidablejs/formidablejs.org/docs/migrations.md

 ## Generating Migrations

-You may use the `make migration` Craftsman command to generate a database migration.
+You may use the `make:migration` Craftsman command to generate a database migration.
 The new migration will be placed in your `database/migrations` directory.
 Each migration filename contains a timestamp that allows Formidable to determine the order of the migrations:

 ```
-craftsman make migration CreatePostsTable --options=table:posts
+node craftsman make:migration CreatePostsTable --table=posts
 ```

 ## Migration Structure